Nevsanev/Yelpcamp-web-development-project/README.md

 # Yelpcamp-web-development-project
-This is a full-stack web development project made by me, using HTML, CSS and JavaScript on front-end and node JS and MongoDB on back-end.
+This is a full-stack web development project, using HTML, CSS and jQuery on front-end and node.js, MongoDB on back-end

-Run node app.js to start the server, the server is on Cloud9
+Run node app.js to start the server, the server is hosted on Cloud9.